DiphekoK/Group/README.md

 ---

-## 🧑‍🤝‍🧑 Collaboration Guidelines
-- Stay connected through regular meetings and discussions.
-- Use GitHub for version control, documentation, and teamwork.
-- Share updates, track progress, and troubleshoot together.
-- Ensure all team members understand every part of the database design.

----

 ## 🚀 Submission Details
 - Final ERD (Entity-Relationship Diagram): Uploaded as a file (`ecommerce-erd.png` or similar).
 - SQL File (`ecommerce.sql`): Contains all CREATE TABLE statements and relevant constraints.